sdmlua/CIROH-DEVCON-2025/README.md

 7) Launch Jupyter Notebook and upload **Fimserve.ipynb** (* Alternatively, you can install `fimserve` after launching the notebook)

-# In case of any installation problem in Local machine, User can us ethe Google Colab version of FIMserve
+# In case of any installation problem in Local machine, User can use the Google Colab version of FIMserve

 **FIMserv in Google Colab** [![Open in Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1pXWiFKi_vWEq1jxfmFuXVYfDMmfXu0r2)